vadimv/server-components/README.md

         )
 ```

-The context's ``EventContext.eventObject()`` method reads the event's object as a JSON-like data structure:
+The context's ``EventContext.eventObject()`` method reads the event's object as a JSON data structure:

 ```java
     form(on("submit", ctx -> {